 “Christopher Johnson is telling a story and he’s saying it straight.
 Devoid of flourishes yet not without elegance, the acclaimed spoken word artist blankets an audience with the plain truth of his past growing up in Newark, New Jersey.”

 Copyright permission granted, Rhode Island Monthly Communications Inc 2015

 Everett Announces New Work – Freedom Project

-Everett announces a two-year research and creation process for the development of a new touring piece.
-Freedom Project will be a multidisciplinary documentary theater production that shares the stories of people who have been marginalized by America’s criminal justice system.
-The project will examine and critique that system through the juxtapositions of personal stories with jarring statistics that reveal gross racial and socio-economic disparities in the way the law is applied, especially in regard to the War on Drugs.
+Everett has started the second year of a three-year research and creation process for the development of our new touring piece.
+Freedom Project will be a multi-disciplinary documentary theater production that shares the stories of people who have been marginalized by America’s criminal justice system.
+The project examines and critiques that system through the juxtapositions of personal stories with jarring statistics that reveal gross racial and socio-economic disparities in the way the law is applied, especially in regard to the War on Drugs.

 RI Monthly: Little Company, Huge Ideas

 Everett: Company, Stage and School in Providence forgoes dusty playbills filled with decades-old ideas for progressive, thought-provoking material that can’t be seen anywhere else.
 The company, cofounded in 1986 by Dorothy, Aaron and Rachael Jungels, is known for producing powerful pieces of hybrid dance/theater backed by thorough academic and community research.
 Members are currently in the midst of a two-year research and development endeavor, called the Freedom Project, in collaboration with Brown University.
 Read More